We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - Online.
 You can lodge your claim online via the insurer’s online claims portal.
 You will need to provide your policy number and details of your claim, while you can also track the progress of your claim at any time through the online Self Service Centre.

 - Over the phone.
-You can answer some questions over the phone to provide details of the event leading to your claim.
+You can answer some questions over the phone, just dial 13 32 33 to provide details of the event leading to your claim.
 You will also be advised of any excess you need to pay.

 Before you file a claim, make sure that any incidents of theft, attempted theft or vandalism are reported to the police immediately.
 You must also never admit any liability or attempt to settle a claim against you, while it’s equally important that you promptly provide any information SGIO requests in order to process your claim.